bunsanweb/anatta-engine/examples/readme.md

 Note that the system of sub `engine`s is `engine`s mapped in a parent `engine`.
-It calls `GalaxyField` as a source code, and the feature in `agent` named `inst` to simply launcing with the descriptor.
+It calls `GalaxyField` as a source code, and the feature in `agent` named `inst` to simply launching with the descriptor.
 It is important that the parent mapped URIs are not the root of sub engines, that is similar as `WebGate` mapped URI space.
 So that the private URI space may exist in each sub `engines`.